tarruda/commonjs-everywhere/README.md

        is used when building the source map.
     * `sourceMap`: Same as cli.
 This may be true to make the source map have the same name as 'output' with '.map' appended.
+    * `sourceMappingURLRoot`: Prefix for the 'sourceMappingURL' value.
+Useful if you want to host your source maps in a different server.
     * `inlineSourceMap`: Same as cli.
     * `inlineSources`: Same as cli.
     * `npmSourceMaps`: Same as cli.
 This is disabled by default because